indrekots/indrekots.github.io/_posts/articles/2014-08-12-5-steps-to-improve-ssh-security.md

 PasswordAuthentication no
 {% endhighlight %}

-##Use ssh keys
+##3.
+Use SSH keys

+I already told you a few reasons why passwords are not perfect.
+SSH keys on the other hand are long, random and if used correctly, a key pair is not shared between multiple services.
+Moreover, your private key never leaves your computer.
+The server creates a [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce "link to Wikipedia page about nonce") and encrypts it with your public key.
+This is sent to you over a secure channel and only the private key can decrypt it.
+After nonce has been decrypted it is sent back to the server and compared against the original.
+If they match, authentication is successful.
+This is the classic **challenge-response model**.
+Now looking back at passphrase based authentication, passphrases are sent to the server.
+If the secure channel is compromised, passwords can leak.

-people come up with bad passwords and tend to reuse them Generate a key pair with ssh-keygen, use ssh-copy-id to move pub key to server
+Generate a key pair with `ssh-keygen`
+{% highlight php%}
 ssh-keygen -t rsa -C <email>
+{% endhighlight %}

+Use `ssh-copy-id` to move your public key to the server
+{% highlight php %}
 ssh-copy-id -i <pub key> <user>@<host>
+{% endhighlight %}

-##Run ssh on non standard port
+##4.
+Run ssh on non standard port

 Although this is security by obscurity, it still helps against most script kiddies, using nmap you can find which ports are open

-##Run on protocol 2
+##5.
+Run on protocol 2

 Although this should be the default, it's worth checking that ssh-2 is used, check /etc/ssh/sshd_config